If you hold a regular day job and don’t have much time but like earning passive income online, event blogging might be a good idea to try.

 As you can see, we now have more in-depth knowledge about our potential laptop users.
 Now we have answers to the above questions.

 We know what kind of laptop the user might be looking for.
 The price range of the laptops.
 The preferred operating systems.
-In what part of the world the user want the deal.
+In what part of the world does the user want the deal?

-In fact, what you’re looking at in the image above is just a glimpse of information about the search term “Black Friday Laptop deals” from the Keyword.io
+In the image above, you’re looking at just a glimpse of information about the search term “Black Friday Laptop deals” from Keyword.io.

-If you like to see the full list of long-tail search terms the keyword tool return for the search term “Black Friday Laptop deals” follow this link.
+Follow this link if you like to see the complete list of long-tail search terms; the keyword tool returns the search term “Black Friday Laptop Deals,” follow this link.

 There is one great benefit to running your keyword research in the exact step I describe here…

-Now you can generate an endless list of content from just one single seed keyword.
+Now you can generate an endless content list from just one seed keyword.

-The next thing you need to start doing is to write content around any of the long-tail keywords relevant to your event blog audience.
+Next, you must start writing content around long-tail keywords relevant to your event blog audience.

-At least, make sure you have 15 high-quality content on your blog before the start of the event.
+At least ensure you have 15 pieces of high-quality content on your blog before the event starts.
 This will ensure your visitors have something to engage with when they visit.

-It is not enough to published content for the sake of it…your content must be highly optimized for increased search visibility.
+It is not enough to publish content for the sake of it…your content must be highly optimized for increased search visibility.

-First, if you’re blogging on WordPress, which I assume you should, install the Yoast SEO plugin.
+First, install the Yoast SEO plugin if you’re blogging on WordPress, which I assume you should.
 The Yoast SEO plugin is not a magic fix to content optimization…

 It’s a tool to guide you through the writing process to ensure your content meets the best on-page SEO content practice.